Required General Education Courses

 - Be aware, there is a .05 rem dose limit per month and a 0.5 rem dose limit for the full nine (9) month pregnancy.

 Prior to enrollment, students must provide evidence through a health verification form and all required tests, including a drug screen and specific immunizations, that they are in good health and free from communicable diseases prior to the beginning of the fall term.
-Because radiologic technology involves the direct care of patients, it will be required that students receive the Hepatitis-B vaccination series and an annual flu shot.
+Because nuclear medicine technology involves the direct care of patients, it will be required that students receive the Hepatitis-B vaccination series and an annual flu shot.
 Other specific immunizations and/or tests include MMR, Varicella, Tdap and N95 Fit Test.
 All screenings and tests are the financial responsibility of the student.

 Criminal Background Checks